-That’s the opening paragraph of an email I received this morning from a new course student.
+That’s the opening paragraph of an email I received recently from a new course student.
 It caught my attention for obvious reasons.
 (Note: I’m sharing this with permission.)

 Our student then went on to say, “My conversations with this incredible little girl have opened my awareness to all the self-destructive fantasies I have in my head.
 I have it so good—I am incredibly fortunate to be alive and healthy, for example—and yet I sit at home most nights thinking the opposite.
 I don’t necessarily do this consciously or intensely, but I do it.
 I fantasize about how my life ‘should’ be different than it is—how everything should be better, easier, more enjoyable, and so forth.
 And these fantasies are slowly spoiling my attitude and my ability to make progress on the things that are important to me.”

 Wow!
 Talk about a great reminder for all of us to get out of our own heads.